Frequently asked questions

 - Did you receive my application?

 Applications that have been sucessfully completed will be acknowledged with an email upon submission and will have a status of "Submitted" on myRBS.
-If your application has a status that reads "In Progress," it has not been successfully completed.
+If your application has a status that reads "In Progress," it has not been successfully submitted.
 If you do not receive an email, but your application status reads "Submitted," please contact the RBS Program Director.

 - How can I create a new account?